project-chip/connectedhomeip/provision/README.md

 For each run, `provision.py` will generate a local file `./latest.json`, containing the arguments compiled from the different sources.
 Example input files may be found under `./inputs/`:
 ```
-python ./provision.py --inputs inputs/develop.json
+python3 ./provision.py --inputs inputs/develop.json
 ```

 ### Default Arguments

 To ease development and testing, either `provision.py` or the firmware provide defaults for all arguments.
 The only arguments that are truly mandatory are `vendor_id`, and `product_id`, and these are included in `defaults.json`.
-Test certificates may be auto-generated using the `--generate flag`, provided the `chip-cert` can be found, either in the default location, or through the `--cert-tool` argument.
+Test certificates may be auto-generated using the `--generate` flag (provided the `chip-cert` can be found either in the default location or through the `--cert-tool` argument).
 For instance, you may run:
 ```
 python3 ./provision.py --vendor_id 0x1049 --product_id 0x8005 --generate